cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    :outertype: Cloudlet

    Gets the execution length of this Cloudlet (in Million Instructions (MI)) that will be executed in each defined PE.

+   In case the length is a negative value, it means the Cloudlet doesn't have a defined length, this way, it keeps running until a \ :java:ref:`CloudSimTags.CLOUDLET_FINISH`\  message is sent to the \ :java:ref:`DatacenterBroker`\ .

    According to this length and the power of the VM processor (in Million Instruction Per Second - MIPS) where the cloudlet will be run, the cloudlet will take a given time to finish processing.
 For instance, for a cloudlet of 10000 MI running on a processor of 2000 MIPS, the cloudlet will spend 5 seconds using the processor in order to be completed (that may be uninterrupted or not, depending on the scheduling policy).